nerudaj/dgm-fsm-lib/Readme.md

 } break;
 ```

-This code implies FSM where each state in fact does job of multiple states but because the switch-case code would get really long, programmers tend to abbreviate.
-However, this obfuscates the general logic behind the FSM, which can really complicate developing game AI (with the second problem being that the AI designer would like to avoid C++ code and use predefined primitives instead).
+This code is bad because `State::DoSomething` covertly does a job of two states, but the author didn't want to bother with introduction of a new enumerated value and abbreviated the code.
+This obfuscates the general logic behind the FSM, which can really complicate developing game AI.
+It also makes the life of an AI designer harder as they would like to work with logical primitives and compose them into more complex actions.

 This library mandates that each FSM state has an ordered set of conditions associated with transitions, exactly one behavior and a default transition.
+When a state is "ticked", the following happens:

-1) First evaluate all conditions in order.
+1) Evaluate all conditions in order.
 If any condition is evaluated to true, FSM jumps to associated state (executes transition).
 2) If no condition was true, execute behavior.
 3) After executing behavior, execute default transition.
 State can jump back to itself, which means it is a **looping** state.

-The above algorithm also defines clear boundaries for a single `tick` when updating the machine.
+The above algorithm defines clear boundaries for a single `tick` when updating the machine.
 The tick ends when FSM executes a transition, so you don't have to worry about the tick function getting stuck in an infinite loop.

 In addition to these simple rules governing each state, a global error condition can be specified that is evaluated first when ticking the FSM and if evaluated to true, it transitions to an error submachine.